chrisdavidspicer/farkle/README.md

 These will flesh out the full functionality of the game, including all states.
 * Ability to click on dice to keep them aside.
 * Be able to choose between rolling again and banking points before passing the dice.
-* Have player’s turn continue if all 5 dice are counters.
+* Have player’s turn continue if all 5 dice are counters and clicked.
 * Keeping a running round score as well as a running player total score.
 * Players must bank 350 points in round before they can start keeping score.
 * Add a Play Again button after a game is finished.